patowen/hyperworld/README.md

 air.
 The code lacks a lot of needed documentation, so please contact me (possibly by creating an issue) if you would like help working with this source code.

-Instructions on how to build this project can be found in the win-x64-static directory.

 ## Controls